Luis Main Medina

 - Bats Right, Throws Left

 - School Cerritos College, Arizona State University

 - Born March 26, 1963 in Santa Monica, CA USA

-Medina was born on March 26, 1963, in Santa Monica.
-His first professional ball playing experience came with the Alaska League, quite far from his hometown.
+Luis Medina was born on March 26, 1963, in Santa Monica, CA. His first professional ball playing experience came with the Alaska League, quite far from his hometown.
 He made a big impact there, hitting .315 in 1983 and .384 in 1984, winning the league MVP in the latter year.
 This piqued the interest of big league scouts.

-The Cleveland Indians and scout Eddie Bane signed Medina as the ninth round pick of the 1985 amateur draft.
+The Cleveland Indians and scout Eddie Bane signed Medina as the 9th-round pick of the 1985 amateur draft.
 He played well in the minors, earning both the MVP and Prospect of the Year awards with the Waterloo Indians of the Midwest League in 1986.
 He was considered a big prospect based on his minor league accomplishments, and would finally reach the majors with the Indians in 1988.

 Medina made his debut as a September call-up and went 2-for-3 in his first game.
 He finished the season with promising numbers, batting .255 with 6 home runs in 51 at bats.
 Those numbers, along with his prodigious minor league stats, bade well for his future as a major leaguer.
 He started the 1989 season in the majors as the Indians' DH against lefties, but struggled mightily.
 He was sent back down to the minors in June after batting a paltry .205 with 4 homers and a strikeout total – 35 in 83 at bats – that suggested he just wasn't ready to face major league pitching.